Designing an AI-Ready Enterprise Data Platform

 A role-aware, personalized homepage to surface relevant insights and drive faster decisions

-My Assets: A dedicated space for users to manage published and favorited assets in one place
+A dedicated space for users to manage published and favorited assets in one place.

 I introduced the My Assets page, a centralized place to manage published and favorited data products.
 It reduced search reliance and cut access time significantly.